 Greetings!
 My name is Justin Rice I am a board certified Psychiatric Mental Health Nurse Practitioner (PMHNP).
-My primary focus is psychiatry and medication management.
+My primary focus in psychiatry is medication management and therapy.

-Following my passion for mental health I transitioned to working as a psychiatric nurse in a Portland psychiatric hospital.
-I have worked with people healing from eating disorders, chronic and severe mental illness, drug addiction, and alcoholism.
+Motivated by this realization I transitioned to working as a psychiatric nurse in a Portland psychiatric hospital.
+I have worked with people healing from eating disorders, chronic and severe mental illness, drug addiction, alcoholism, and PTSD.
 I also spent time working with active duty soldiers returning from deployment overseas dealing with behavioral issues, PTSD, and chemical dependency.

 My passion as a Nurse Practitioner, as well as the guiding philosophy for my practice is the concept of mindful recovery.
 William Anthony, former director of the Boston Center for Psychiatric Rehabilitation describes this concept perfectly; he identifies recovery as “a deeply personal, unique process of changing one’s attitudes, values, feelings, goals, skills and/or roles.”
 Recovery from constant anxiety, disorganization, overeating, feeling irritable around family and friends.
 All of this requires an awareness to our own thoughts and feelings.
 I encourage mindful exploration- essentially becoming aware of our emotional interaction with the world and not judging our perfectly understandable human response.
 Change is absolutely possible!

 In practice this requires an honest and sometimes hard look at ourselves.
 Taking to heart the question, “What is my part in all of this?
 In my own distress?
 What can I let go of?”
 Change is absolutely possible!
-While my focus is on medication management, I offer brief counseling to my clients.
-I generally recommend my clients have a therapist that they see regularly.
+While my focus is on medication management, I offer therapy and counseling to my clients.
+If a client does not wish to see me for therapy I generally recommend they establish with an outside therapist.

 – Thich Nhat Hanh